-At the Oak Park, Illinois, law office of Gabrielle S. Davis, P.C., I regularly provide legal representation to unmarried mothers and unmarried fathers with questions about paternity, child support, and visitation and custody rights.
+At the Oak Park, Illinois, Law Office of Gabrielle S. Davis, P.C., I regularly provide legal representation to mothers and fathers, many of whom are not married, in matters involving paternity, child support, and visitation and custody rights.

 My goal when representing unmarried mothers is to help them retain custody of their children, set reasonable parameters for visitation time with the father, and receive regular financial support within a solid structure supported by law.

 Unmarried mothers should know that the fathers of their children have a legal right to parenting time with their children.
 This parenting time may take the form of regular visitation or shared custody.
 I can represent you in negotiations to work out a manageable child custody and visitation agreement that can be filed with the local family law court.

 Paternity Information For Unmarried Fathers

 Unmarried fathers should know that they have rights as well as financial responsibilities toward their children.
 Unmarried fathers have the right to visitation time with their children.
 If you want to apply for shared custody, I will help you file the necessary paperwork and represent your position in negotiations with the mother.
 If you wish to fight for sole custody based on evidence that the mother is unfit, I will provide advice and counsel on this type of child custody dispute.

 If you signed a voluntary acknowledgment of paternity, you are presumed to be the legal father unless you file a challenge within 60 days or unless fraud relating to paternity occurs within two years of the child’s birth.
 Many fathers sign the acknowledgment of paternity form without understanding the long-term importance of the document.

 A Knowledgeable And Trusted Advocate In Paternity Matters